How to use an insurance or Takaful trust for your beneficiaries’ well-being.

 - Financial security: Helps to protect beneficiaries from others (and self) from creditors, scams, and blowing the monies.

 - Immediacy: Funds are immediately disbursed without having to go through the probate or estate administration process.

-An Insurance Trust also has the following considerations:
+An Insurance / Takaful Trust also has the following considerations: